- Books, Literature, and Writing

 Sell Your Books at Events

-I write for an audience that does not typically shop online or read on their Kindles or other e-readers.
+I write for an audience that does not typically shop online or read on their Kindles or e-readers.
 So, I know how important it is to get hard copy books into kids' hands.
-Libraries and book stores generally don't want to shelf books by self-published authors (though I was able to get one local book store to shelf my books so it doesn't hurt to ask).
+Libraries and book stores generally don't want to shelf books by self-published authors (though I was able to get one local book store to shelf my books so it doesn't hurt to ask around).
 So, I decided to try to sell my books at flea markets.This did not go over very well as I barely sold enough books to cover the costs of buying table space at these events.
 People are there for garage sale items, and while they do give you a pat on the back for your efforts, they generally pass you over for the arts and crafts tables.

 Take a Creative Approach to Your Promotions